-This course consists of the theory, anatomy, physiology, pathophysiology and treatments associated with conditions of the reproductive system.
-The course includes care of the newborn as part of the concepts in reproductive medicine.
-Changes in the lifespan will be included.
-Two hours lecture per week.
-Credit, two semester hours.
+This course consists of the theory, anatomy, physiology, pathophysiology, and treatments associated with conditions of gynecology, obstetrics, neonatal, pediatric, and other lifespan issues.
+The lab component allows the student to practice skill-heavy lecture topics, including field delivery and resuscitation.
+Two hours lecture, two hours laboratory.
+Credit, three semester hours.